Characters: Captain America Films

 - Barbarian Longhair: He's got very long hair, seemingly suggested he's given up paying attention to his appearance during his assassin career.
 Unlike most examples of this trope, though, he's usually calm and collected, until near the end of the film.

 - Been There, Shaped History: Literally.
-HYDRA used him to shape the current era of paranoia that the world of espionage is today in order to achieve their own objective in convincing the world to reject The Evils of Free Will.
+HYDRA used Bucky to shape the current era of paranoia that the world of espionage is today in order to achieve their own objective in convincing the world to reject The Evils of Free Will.

 - Brainwashed and Crazy: His memories are constantly wiped to make sure he stays an emotionless killer.